-The Cost of Attendance (COA) is a budget for your expected educational expenses.
-The example below is for the fall and spring semesters or what we refer to as an academic year.
-A fall and spring budget will each be calculated for 4.5 months, and a summer budget will be calculated for 3 months These amounts are estimates for the displayed academic year.
+The Cost of Attendance (COA) is a student budget for educations expenses for the fall and spring semesters that make up the academic year.
+Fall and spring semester budgets will each be calculated for 4.5 months, and a summer budget will be calculated for 3 months.

 |Undergraduate Resident*||Undergraduate Non-Resident*||Graduate Resident*||Graduate Non-Resident*|